The Real Reasons Why You Need to Take a Test Drive

 Manufacturers offering 24hr or longer test drives

 Traditionally, a ‘test drive’ from a manufacturer involved sitting in traffic around the dealership with a salesperson in the passenger seat who is in full sales-mode.
 Pointless, really.
 Nowadays it’s worth enquiring about 24+ hour test drives.
-BMW, MINI, DS and Volvo are currently offering these on selected models, they usually have to be booked in advance but it means you can actually live with the car for a short while.
+BMW, MINI, Volvo, Jeep and Alfa Romeo are currently offering these on selected models, they usually have to be booked in advance but it means you can actually live with the car for a short while.
 You get a better idea of how well you get on with the car and you also get to show it off to your friends, a win-win situation really!

 You can never ask too many questions…